AntiMicroX/antimicrox/README.md

 The cmake step will use pkg-config to attempt to find SDL libraries that you have installed.
-The project is set up to look for a copy of SDL 2.
+The project is set up to look for a copy of SDL2.
 This behavior should work fine for most people.
 You can override this behavior by using the -DUSE_SDL_2 option when you run cmake.
-Using -DUSE_SDL_2=ON when you run cmake will mean that you want antimicro compiled with SDL 2 support.
+Using -DUSE_SDL_2=ON when you run cmake will mean that you want antimicro compiled with SDL2 support.
 However you don't have to do that, because the option is set as default in CMakeLists.txt.

-### Building under Windows
+### Building Under Windows

-**Instructions provided by aybe @ https://github.com/aybe.
+*Instructions provided by aybe @ https://github.com/aybe.
-Modified by Travis Nickles.**
+and modified by Travis Nickles.*

-* Download and install CMake: http://www.cmake.org/cmake/resources/software.html
+* Download and install CMake: http://www.cmake.org/cmake/resources/software.html .

-* You will need Qt with MinGW support: https://www.qt.io/download-open-source/.
-The current stable version of Qt that is being used to create builds is 5.10.0.
+* You will need Qt with MinGW support: https://www.qt.io/download-open-source/ .
+The current stable version of Qt that is being used to create builds is 5.10.0 .

-* download SDL development package : https://www.libsdl.org/release/SDL2-devel-2.0.8-mingw.tar.gz
+* Download SDL development package : https://www.libsdl.org/release/SDL2-devel-2.0.8-mingw.tar.gz .

-* open the archive and drop the 'SDL2-2.0.8' folder in the 'antimicro' folder
+* Open the archive and drop the 'SDL2-2.0.8' folder in the 'antimicro' folder.

-* open the project (CMakeLists.txt) in Qt Creator The CMake Wizard will appear the first time you open the project in Qt Creator.
+* Open the project (CMakeLists.txt) in Qt Creator.
+The CMake Wizard will appear the first time you open the project in Qt Creator.

 * Choose a Build Location.
 The recommendation is to create a "build" folder